A Fundamental Theorem for the $K$-theory of connective $\mathbb{S}$-algebras: Introduction

 The Fundamental Theorem of $K$-Theory (first formulated by Bass in low dimensions and later extended by Quillen to all dimensions \cite{dg}) yields an isomorphism

 where $R$ is a discrete ring, $K_*(-)$ denotes its Quillen $K$-groups, and

-The groups here are possibly non-zero in negative degrees, given that they are computed as the homotopy groups of a (potentially) non-connective delooping of the Quillen $K$-theory space, arising from a spectral formulation of this result \cite{cw2}.
+The groups here are possibly non-zero in negative degrees, given that they are computed as the homotopy groups of a (potentially) non-connective delooping of the Quillen $K$-theory space arising from a spectral formulation of this result \cite{cw2}.
 The nil-groups $NK_*(R)$ capture subtle ``tangential'' information about $R$, and are remarkably difficult to compute.

-If $A$ is an $\bbS$-algebra, then $A[t]$, $A[t^{-1}]$, and $A[t,t^{-1}]$ admit $\bbS$-algebra structures induced by that on $A$ in a natural way, which are connective if $A$ is.
+If $A$ is a connective $\bbS$-algebra, as defined in \cite[Chap.2]{dgm}, then $A[t]$, $A[t^{-1}]$, and $A[t,t^{-1}]$ admit $\bbS$-algebra structures induced by that on $A$ in a natural way, which are connective if $A$ is.
 In this paper we extend the Fundamental Theorem of (Waldhausen) $K$-theory to this class of algebras.
 Precisely, we show: \begin{theorem}[Fundamental Theorem for connective $\bbS$-algebras] For any connective $\bbS$-algebra $A$, there is a map of spectra

-which is functorial in $A$, induces equivalences on $(-1)$-connected covers (\ie $\pi_*$-isomorphism for $*\geq 0$), and splits a copy of $\K(A)\langle 0 \rangle$ off of $\left(\susp\inv \K(A(t,t\inv))\right)\langle 0 \rangle$. \end{theorem} For $\bbS$-algebras of the form $Q(\Omega(X)_+)$ ($X$ a basepointed connected space), the Fundamental Theorem was first established in \cite{hkvww1}.
+which is functorial in $A$, induces equivalences on $(-1)$-connected covers (\ie $\pi_*$-isomorphism for $*\geq 0$), and splits a copy of $\K(A)\langle 0 \rangle$ off of $\left(\susp\inv \K(A[t,t\inv])\right)\langle 0 \rangle$. \end{theorem} For $\bbS$-algebras of the form $Q(\Omega(X)_+)$ ($X$ a basepointed connected space), the Fundamental Theorem was first established in \cite{hkvww1}.

-We begin in section 2 by first verifying the theorem in the case $A$ is a simplicial ring, via a sequence of results some of whose proofs are deferred to the final section.
-In section 3 we extend the result to the $K$-theory of arbitrary connective $\bbS$-algebras via a density argument inspired by \cite{dgm}.
+We begin in section 2 by first verifying the main theorem when $A$ is a simplicial ring via a sequence of results some of whose proofs are deferred to the final section.
+In section 3, we extend the main theorem to the $K$-theory of arbitrary connective $\bbS$-algebras via a density argument inspired by \cite{dgm}.
+The technical proofs we provide for the simplicial ring case require working within an abelian category, which prevents a direct proof for connective $\bbS$-algebras.
 Section 4 documents various corollaries to the main result, along with some natural conjectures which we hope to investigate further in future work.
-Section 5 contains the proofs needed to complete the results stated in section 2.
+Section 5 contains the majority of the technical proofs needed to complete the results stated in section 2. .2in